 - Not a cure for premature ejaculation – needs to be used every time you have sex.

-Tauro (based on the Latin for ‘bull’) is a desensitizing spray designed to help men have better ejaculation control during sex.
+Tauro, which means bull in Spanish as you might guess from the picture on the packaging, is a desensitizing spray designed to help men have better ejaculation control during sex.

 I do know from past experience, however, that those that avoid the traditional anesthetic route haven’t exactly been the best.
 Products like China Brush and Jamaican Stone, for example, sometimes cause unwanted side effects.